jean-noumena/education/README.md

 ### Data protection

-DATA_PROTECTION.md contain a checklist which must be updated before production.
+[Data protection](DATA_PROTECTION.md) page contain a checklist which must be updated before production.
 It contains a list of data protection / GDPR issues which must be considered if the product is going to production.

 ### Operations

-OPERATIONS.md contains information which are needed to support the application in production or production-like environment.
+[Operations](OPERATIONS.md) page contains information which are needed to support the application in production or production-like environment.

 ## Running